 Any corner of the center (or just outside of it) will do just fine, and you’ll be able to walk anywhere you’re looking to go.
 Reykjavik is incredibly safe.
 Iceland has been voted the safest country in the world for multiple years in a row.
 So if you’re going to try Airbnb anywhere, Iceland would be a good start.

 If you prefer hotels/hostels, I’ve heard great things about Kex Hostel.
 We went to photograph their interior lounge/cafe because they’re pretty cool-looking interiors (photo above).
 Although it’s a hostel, they do offer some rooms with private bathrooms.
 Click here to book Kex.
 Another good one is the Reykjavik Residence Apartment Hotel near the city and has excellent reviews.
 Click here for the latest prices.

 Where to Eat Cheap in Reykjavik

 Bæjarins Beztu Pylsur is the place to be!
-Hot dogs are only a few dollars (which is unheard of in Iceland) and they are delicious.
+Hot dogs are only a few dollars (unheard of in Iceland), and they are delicious.
 A lot of celebs have visited, and it was also on Anthony Bourdain’s show No Reservations.

 source: flickr.comsource: bostonglobe.com